fomightez/text_mining/README.md

 - [supervenn](https://github.com/gecko984/supervenn)- "precise and easy-to-read multiple sets visualization in Python" -actually not Venn diagram producing but a visualization meant convey similar information data (has compariso to relate visualizations towards the bottom)

 - [nVenn](https://github.com/vqf/nVenn#nvenn2) example linked at [this StackOverflow answer](https://stackoverflow.com/a/79993557/8508004).
-Run in MyBinder [here](https://mybinder.org/v2/gh/vqf/codespaces-jupyter/HEAD?urlpath=%2Fdoc%2Ftree%2Fnotebooks%2Fdoc.ipynb).
+Run in MyBinder [here](https://mybinder.org/v2/gh/vqf/codespaces-jupyter/HEAD?urlpath=%2Fdoc%2Ftree%2Fnotebooks%2Fdoc.ipynb). nVenn works with four sets.

 - [gget enrichr](https://github.com/pachterlab/gget) is a module that is part of [gget](https://github.com/pachterlab/gget). [gget enrichr](https://github.com/pachterlab/gget) performs an enrichment analysis on a list of genes using Enrichr. (related code by me, see [delineate_properties_of_yeast_snoRNAs_in_gene_list.py](https://github.com/fomightez/yeast_snornas) that checks for enrichment of various categories of yeast snoRNAs)